 Property—for the purposes of equitable distribution of marital property upon divorce—does not necessarily mean physical or tangible things, such as real estate and personal property.
 Courts have long recognized that income or money may be characterized as marital property as long as it was acquired during the marriage.
 As a result, the salary and earnings a spouse receives while married is generally understood to qualify as marital property subject to equitable distribution in divorce cases.

-Specific Rules Regarding the Division of Tax Refunds
+Specific Rules Regarding the Division of Tax Refunds in Illinois

 Under Illinois law, tax refunds are considered marital property subject to division if earned while the couple was married.
 The Illinois court of appeals has consistently held that “[w]here the right to a tax refund accrues during the parties’ marriage, the refund is treated as marital property subject to division…The fact the refund [is] not received until after the marriage [is] dissolved does not change or detract from its characterization as marital property.”

-Therefore, tax refunds resulting from income earned (and taxes paid) during the marriage are appropriately characterized as marital property, even if they area potentially received after the date of dissolution of marriage.
+Therefore, tax refunds resulting from income earned (and taxes paid) during the marriage are appropriately characterized as marital property, even if they are potentially received after the date of dissolution of marriage.
 Furthermore, an income tax refund earned during marriage is considered marital property even if the refund relates to a year where one spouse did not have any income.

 Do you need an experienced attorney who is familiar with property division issues in Illinois divorce cases?
-Fortunately for you, our legal team at the Law Offices of Jonathan Merel, PC has dedicated years of their practice to resolving family law issues such as the division of marital property.Please call us at (312) 487-2795 or contact us online to arrange a free phone consultation about your case today.
+Fortunately for you, our legal team at the Law Offices of Jonathan Merel, PC has dedicated years of their practice to resolving family law issues such as the division of marital property.Please call us at (312) 487-2795 or contact us online to arrange a phone consultation about your case today.